Ezward/gps/index.md

 - [Lefebure](http://lefebure.com/software/android-ntripclient/)
 - [Google Play Store](https://play.google.com/store/apps/details?id=com.lefebure.ntripclient)

+Sending Corrections from Android NTRIP Client

+- Install Lefebure NTRIP client for android from the android store or from http://lefebure.com/software/android-ntripclient/
+- Configure the NTRIP source on Lefebure NTRIP client
+    - Configure the NTRIP settings to connect to your NTRIP server.
+Note that the interface wants an ip address, not a url.
+You can usually get the ip address either from the orgnanization's website, or just run the `ping` command with the server's url and it will usually yield the ip address.
+        ```
+        $ ping rtgpsout.unavco.org
+        PING saturn.unavco.org (69.44.86.36): 56 data bytes
+        Request timeout for icmp_seq 0
+        ```
+    - See how it resolved `rtgpsout.unavco.org` to the ip address `69.44.86.36`.
+- Once you setup the caster, you can connect in 'test' mode (no receiver) to see if the client will connect.
+- Configure the receiver settings.
+You may need to do this _after_ pairing the RaspberryPi and the phone (steps 1, 2 and 3 below) so that the raspberrypi device can be selected in the `Bluetooth Device` field.
+    - `Receiver Connection` should be 'External via Bluetooth'
+    - `Bluetooth Device` should be `raspberrypi'
+    - Leave the other fields to the defaults.

+##### ***Setup Raspberry Pi for serial over bluetooth (SPP)***

+The bluetooth pairing (steps 1, 2 and 3 below) needs to be done only once on the Raspberry Pi to set it up to connect to the Android Bluetooth.
+The process was adapted from what I found in this video: https://www.youtube.com/watch?v=sY06F_sPef4

+1. Add the SP profile to the Pi; edit `/etc/systemd/system/dbus-org.bluez.service`.
+In the editor, add the compatibility flaf `-C` to the ExecStart line.
+If necessary, add a second line that starts the serial port (SP) service.
+NOTE: if you don't want the serial port service to start on every reboot, then leave this line out, in which case you will need start the serial port service manually before connecting the phone (see step 4 below).
+When done editing; save the file.
+The two lines in your `dbus-org.bluez.service` configuration should like this when you are done editing.
+When satified reboot the RaspberryPi so this change takes affect.
+    ```
+    ExecStart=/usr/lib/bluetooth/bluetoothd -C
+    ExecStartPost=/usr/bin/sdptool add SP
+    ```

+2. Use the bluetoothctl command to pair and trust the phone
+    - Put the Android phone into bluetooth pairing mode
+    - Open a command prompt and start the bluetooth control application by entering `bluetoothctl`.
+You will be placed in the bluetoothctl shell.
+    - Type `agent on` and enter to run the `agent on` command.
+    - Run the `default-agent` command.
+    - Run the `scan on` command to start looking for devices.
+It may take a minute, but you should see the device appear; take note of the 48 bit MAC address that is displayed; it will look something like `00:4d:e9:79:eb:a6`
+    - Run `scan off` once you have this information.
+    - Run `pair <MAC>`, replacing <MAC> with the device’s MAC address.
+    - Once paired, in the future you just have to connect, not pair.
+So in the future just run `connect <MAC>` if the connection does not happen automatically.
+    - Run `trust <MAC>` so we don't have to do this again in the future.

+3. Test the pairing.
+    - You should still be in the bluetoothctl shell.
+Run `paired-devices`.
+You should see the Android phone in the list of paired devices.
+    - Run quit to exit the bluetoothctl shell.
+    - You should now be back at the command prompt.

+4. Now that RPi and your phone are paired, connect the NTRIP app.
+    - On the RaspberryPi, if you did not configure the serial port service to start on every reboot (see step 1 above), then start it now;
+        - Run `sudo sdptool add SP` at the command prompt.
+You should get “Serial Port service registered”
+    - Start the RaspberryPi listening for a connection on bluetooth serial so it will automatically connect when the Android phone is available.
+        - Run `sudo rfcomm watch hci0`.
+    - In the Lefebure NTRIP app, choose `Connect`.
+    - On the raspberrypi you should see should it connect on a  bluetooth serial port (`/dev/rfcomm0` in the example below):
+    ```
+    pi@raspberrypi:~ $ sudo rfcomm watch hci0
+    Waiting for connection on channel 1
+    Connection from 00:3D:E8:89:EA:B6 to /dev/rfcomm0
+    Press CTRL-C for hangup
+    ```
+4. Now we can run RTKLIB str2str in a separate command console to route the incoming NTRIP to the F9P (in the case below, via the second hardware serial port that has been enabled on the GPIO bus).
+    ```
+    ./str2str -in serial://rfcomm0:115200:8:n:1 -out ./rtcm.txt -out serial://ttyAMA1:115200:8:n:1
+    ```

 ### Thanks, but where is the real info?
 ArduSimple makes gps boards and has excellent content.
 - https://www.ardusimple.com/rtk-explained/